You’re at your computer, and your friend is out with their phone. You want to send them a message, and your phone is dead.

 When you receive an impersonal message from a carrier, a company, or a political organization, they’re probably using an SMS gateway.
 This is also a way employers in large companies can communicate with all of their employees, regardless of where they are in the world.

-To do any of this, you’re going to need to know the recipient’s gateway address.
+To email a phone number, you’re going to need to know the recipient’s gateway address.
 Let’s say they use AT&T. In that case, just type in their ten digit phone number followed by @txt.att.net.
 Do not use dashes.

 The result should look like this: email@example.com.
 This is the same regardless of which carrier or MVNO you use.